 Roof tiles are designed mainly to keep out rain and are traditionally made from locally available materials such as clay or slate.
 Modern materials such as concrete and plastic are also used and some clay tiles have a waterproof glaze.
 A large number of shapes (or “profiles”) of roof tiles have evolved including:

-- Flat tiles ceramic tiles– the simplest type, which are laid in regular overlapping rows.
+- Flat tiles ceramic tiles– the simplest type, which is laid in regular overlapping rows.
 An example of this is the clay-made “beaver-tail” tile (German Biberschwanz), common in Southern Germany.
 Flat roof tiles are usually made of clay but may also be made of stone, wood, plastic, concrete, or solar cells.

 - Imbrex and tegula ceramic tiles, an ancient Roman pattern of curved and flat tiles that make rain channels on a roof.